eero-lehtinen/oklch-color-picker.nvim/readme.md

 ## Features

 - Choose a color from your buffer and edit it in a graphical editor
-- Fast async color highlighting to regular and custom colors
+- Fast async color highlighting for regular and custom colors
 - Supports many color formats:
   - Hex (`#RGB`, `#RGBA`, `#RRGGBB`, `#RRGGBBAA`)
   - Other common CSS formats (`rgb(..)`, `hsl(..)`, `oklch(..)`)